-The three levels of content access in both the legacy and new systems are:
+The three levels of content access are:

 (1) Summary view — list of medicines included in the local formulary and their status: free public access (if the formulary report is published)